mzhou02/mzhou02.github.io/_notes/ramsey-theory.md

 </div>
 <br>

 One might wonder whether the lower bound for the diagonal Ramsey numbers grows exponentially as well.
 After all, the recent breakthroughs on the upper bound are only meaningful if the numbers themselves are truly exponential in scale.
-If there were even a slight chance that $$R(k,k)$$ could be merely polynomial (say quadratic or cubic), then every advance on the upper bound---whether $$4^k$$, $$3.999^k$$, or lower---would be largely beside the point.
+If there were even a slight chance that $R(k,k)$ could be merely polynomial (say quadratic or cubic), then every advance on the upper bound---whether $4^k$, $3.999^k$, or lower---would be largely beside the point.

-A natural approach to finding a lower bound is to construct colorings of large complete graphs in which no monochromatic $$K_k$$ appears.
-A natural idea is to partition the vertices into ``blocks'' and force every $$k$$-set of vertices to see both red and blue edges.
+A natural approach to finding a lower bound is to construct colorings of large complete graphs in which no monochromatic $K_k$ appears.
+A natural idea is to partition the vertices into ``blocks'' and force every $k$-set of vertices to see both red and blue edges.

-The simplest example is unremarkable: a single red clique on $$k-1$$ vertices avoids a red $$K_k$$, but only shows that $$R(k,k) > k-1$$, which we already knew.
-A modest improvement comes from two cliques of size $$k-1$$, colored red internally and blue across: any $$k$$ vertices include two from the same clique (a red edge) and at least one from the other (a blue edge), hence $$R(k,k) \geq 2(k-1)$$.
+The simplest example is unremarkable: a single red clique on $k-1$ vertices avoids a red $K_k$, but only shows that $R(k,k) > k-1$, which we already knew.
+A modest improvement comes from two cliques of size $k-1$, colored red internally and blue across: any $k$ vertices include two from the same clique (a red edge) and at least one from the other (a blue edge), hence $R(k,k) \geq 2(k-1)$.

 <figure style="display: flex; justify-content: center; margin: 0;">
   <img src="/assets/img/ramsey_notes/lower_bound_1"